berty/www.berty.tech/bertytech/content/faq/10-Will the app hide ip addresses and metadata?/index.md

 ---
-title: Will the app hide ip addresses and metadata?
+title: "Will the app hide ip addresses and metadata?"
 id: 10
 private: true
 ---